ArchiUkr/TestUfoSimulator/README.md

 -if the number is divisible by 3, "Marco" is displayed.

--if it is divisible by 5 it will output "Polo".
+-if the number is divisible by 5, "Polo" is displayed.

--but if it is divisible by 3 and 5, "MarkoPolo" is displayed at the same time.
+- if number is divisible by 3 and 5, "MarkoPolo" is displayed at the same time.

 -If a number is not divisible by 3 and 5 it stays the same.